mountainkidai/rfSEClub/Vocab/Phrases.md

     Meaning: means feeling slightly ill.
     Example: "I’m feeling a bit under the weather today; I might stay home and rest."

+10. A blessing in disguise

+   Meaning: Something that seems bad at first but turns out to have good results.
+   Sentence: "Losing that job was a blessing in disguise because I found a much better position."